AiPals/Blockchain_Multi-Model-Solution-BMS-/README.md

 ## Contributing

 We welcome collaboration and contributions.
-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.
+Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests. email: JesusC@aipalsmail.com

 ## License